01 of 10

 You can get the characters to autograph almost anything, as long you aren't wearing it at the time.

-I chose a plain canvas bag with red trim ($9 at Amazon) and took along a Sharpie Permanent Laundry Marker to create this cute souvenir.
-The characters got excited about it, too.
-In fact, I got extra face time with Goofy because he wanted to see all the other autographs I had collected.
+This canvas bag with red trim cost less than $10.
+All you need to create it is a Sharpie Permanent Laundry Marker.
+The characters got excited about unique things like this, too.
+In fact, the bag's owner got extra face time with Goofy because he wanted to see all the other autographs.

-Use these tips for meeting the characters to get the most out of it.Continue to 3 of 10 below.
+Use these tips for meeting the characters to get even more out of your character interaction.Continue to 3 of 10 below.

 03 of 10